frohlfing/laravel-auth/README.md

-# Extension of the User authentication for Laravel 5
+# User authentication for Laravel 5

 This package provides following features:
  - Registration with email verification